cybertraining-dsc/fa20-523-337/project/project.md

 - [x] wrong indentation when using images, images must not be in bullet lists but stands long, images must be refered to in text as Figure x
 - [ ] missing empty line before captions
 - [x] future considerations should be renamed to Limitations.
-- [ ] there ar no : in headers such as in future considerations:
+- [ ] there are no : in headers such as in future considerations:
 - [ ] use grammerly
 - [ ] your tables are unreadable.
 There are different ways on how to do this.
 You can include the parameters as text and the rest as markdown table
 - [ ] hid from second author wrong